Gdańsk Street, Bydgoszcz: Architecture

 At the beginning of the 20th century, houses were built following German Historicism, pioneering architecture style.
 As such, specific architects possessed their own characteristics: Fritz Weidner represented the picturesque current; Rudolf Kern, the German Secession; Alfred Schleusener and Paul Sellner the early Modern Architecture.

 Houses built in the 1930s in the northern part of the street follows so-called International Style with simple cubic lumps, like Jan Kossowski's works.
-After World War II, building architecture was styleless, as displayed in the features from this period: Supermarket "Rywal" (1971-1973) at Nr.47 or three typical houses at Nr.23, 53 & 76.
-Three new edifices have been erected between 1990 and 2005 in Gdańska Street, Nr.121, 125 & 139, none of which fits into a proper style regarding the surrounding buildings.
+After World War II, building architecture was styleless, as displayed in the features from this period: Supermarket "Rywal" (1971–1973) at Nr.47 or three typical houses at Nr.23, 53 & 76.
+Three new edifices have been erected between 1990 and 2005 in Gdańsk Street, Nr.121, 125 & 139, none of which fits into a proper style regarding the surrounding buildings.

 At the eve of the 20th century, several architecturally interesting buildings, referring to Eclecticism and Art Nouveau, rose in the network of adjacent streets buildings.
 Such realizations can be found mainly in following places: Krasinski St., Słowacki St., Adam Mickiewicz Alley, Cieszkowski Street, Paderewski Street, Weyssenhoff Square, 20 January 1920 Street and partly in buildings around Świętojańskiego St., Zamoyskiego St. and Chodkiewicza St.

 Social Role

-The role of Gdańska Street, till 1850, was principally that of a means of communication; after this date, it became a representative, bourgeois area and the expanding axis of downtown Bydgoszcz.
+The role of Gdańsk Street, till 1850, was principally that of a means of communication; after this date, it became a representative, bourgeois area and the expanding axis of downtown Bydgoszcz.
 The buildings giving onto the street have been housing a mix of wealthy representative officials, manufacturers and traders of different professions, whereas craftsmen and laborers lived in the outbuildings and more modest homes.
 Habitation ground floors were generally designed to house commercial or catering service.

-The area of Gdańska Street soon experienced a booming trade expansion: craft workshops developed -20 tailors and 25 shoemakers were referenced in the street at the end of the 19th century, as well as small industry and gastronomy.
+The area of Gdańsk Street soon experienced a booming trade expansion: craft workshops developed -20 tailors and 25 shoemakers were referenced in the street at the end of the 19th century, as well as small industry and gastronomy.
 Nonetheless, the street did not suffer from any rapid industrialization process: very few companies (with the exception of G. Rady's factory of artistic metalwork in 1896) did build typical factory buildings on this axis.
 The only companies operating in the area were quite modest and housed in buildings backyards.

 The shop on Gdańska street which has the longest history is the pharmacy "Under the Swan", located at Nr.5 since 1853.
 At the beginning of the 20th century, department stores began to appear: in 1910, Modehaus Bromberg lasted a couple of years in 1911, Department Store "Kaufhaus Conitzer & Söhne"; in 1919, Boniface Cyrus shop.
 At the beginning of the 20th century, the street was also the address of 5 banks seat.

 Gdańska Street had also an important role in catering and entertainment business.
 During the 19th century and first half of the 20th century, it was the venue of restaurants and cafés for wealthy people, locations for modest retailshops, brasseries, as well as concert halls, hotels, theaters, cinemas.
 The street also housed the first seat of Provincial and Municipal Public Library at Nr.27.